dijasila/GPAW/doc/tutorials/nlopt/nlopt.rst

    saved in a file ('mml.npz').
 The GS file cane be removed after this step.

    .. literalinclude:: shg_MoS2.py
-     :start-after: P2
+     :start-after: write
-     :end-before: P3
+     :end-before: Shift

-   Note that, two optional paramters are available in `make_nlodata` function:
+   Note that, two optional paramters are available in the :func:`gpaw.nlopt.matrixel.make_nlodata` function:
-   `ni` and `nf` as the first and last bands used for calculations of SHG.
+   ``ni`` and ``nf`` as the first and last bands used for calculations of SHG.

 3. Compute the SHG spectrum